rohan2107/fraud-detection/MODEL_CARD.md

 - The model is unsupervised and requires careful thresholding and human review before action.
 - Beware of using pickle files from untrusted sources — they may execute code if loaded.

+## Model artifact safety

+Model artifact files (pickles, joblib dumps) can execute arbitrary code during deserialization if they are created by an attacker or come from an untrusted source.
+For safety:

+- Prefer artifacts published by your CI/CD with checksums or signatures.
+- Consider storing models in an artifact registry with immutability and access controls.
+- Use safer interchange formats for production where possible (ONNX, TF SavedModel).

 ## Next steps / improvements
 - Use a supervised model or a hybrid approach with labeled fraud examples for better precision/recall.
 - Add monitoring for model drift, acceptance tests, and retraining pipelines.